How to Choose the Perfect Travel Litterboxes for Your Trip

 Cleaning ease

-I sort of covered this one already but non-stick surfaces that wipe clean without scrubbing will save tremendous hassle on the road.
-When you're on vacation, do you really want to spend time scrubbing dried cat litter with your fingernails?
+I sort of covered this one already, but non-stick surfaces that wipe clean without scrubbing will save tremendous hassle on the road.
+When you're on vacation, do you want to spend time scrubbing dried cat litter with your fingernails?
 I think not.

 Soft-Sided vs. Hard-Shell Foldable Litter Boxes